Comparisons10 min readUpdated 2026-05-04

 All tirzepatide access routes (May 2026):

 Within compounded telehealth, providers range from $125/month (Trimi) to $398/month (Found).
-The $273/month difference reflects bundled add-ons (coaching, dashboards, community features) — not medication quality.
+The $273/month difference reflects bundled add-ons (coaching, dashboards, community features), not medication quality.
 For patients who specifically want those add-ons, the premium is worth it.
-For patients who want medication + clinical oversight at the lowest price, Trimi is the cheapest legitimate option.
+For patients who want medication plus clinical oversight and nothing else, Trimi is the lowest-priced of these telehealth providers.

 Insurance routes: cheapest if covered, but rare